Place-based working is an increasingly popular approach to social change but it has characterised most of Renaisi’s 25 years.

 A framework for place-based systemic change

-This framework for how to progress place-based systems change work was developed in partnership with Save the Children and .
+This framework for how to progress place-based systems change work was developed in partnership with Save the Children and others.
 The core assumption of the framework is that there is more similarity across approaches to social change than the language that describes those approaches would suggest.

 Framework-for-PBSC